The most popular book the year you were born

 1983: 'Return of the Jedi' by James Kahn

-The best-selling novel of 1983, this science-fiction novel is based on the script of the movie of the same name.
+The bestselling novel of 1983, this science-fiction novel is based on the movie's script of the same name.
 It was published less than two weeks ahead of the film's release.

 1984: 'The Talisman' by Stephen King and Peter Straub

 "The Talisman" is a fantasy novel centered around Jack Sawyer, a young boy chosen to make a journey into another realm.
 This story is still considered one of the most influential fantasy works of all time.

 1985: 'The Mammoth Hunters' by Jean M. Auel

 This historical fiction novel is centered on a female protagonist who goes to the land of Mamutoi (the Mammoth Hunters).
 She must learn their way of life while faced with life-changing decisions of her own.

 "It" is Stephen King's epic story about a murderous shape-shifting clown who terrorizes the citizens of Derry, Maine, from the depths of its sewers.
 The book has received several adaptations, including a '90s TV miniseries starring Tim Curry and the 2017 film interpretation "It" and its 2019 sequel, "It Chapter 2."